Fair Fares Not Playing Fair

 With much fanfare, in March Fair Fares encouraged New Yorkers to sign up for a “Fair Fares Day of Action: Thursday, March 28, 2024” when Metropolitan Transportation Authority (MTA) held events in all five boroughs which encouraged New Yorkers to learn more about Fair Fares, check eligibility, and sign up.

-On July 1, and a little over three months later the new budget went into effect and made possible with an additional $10 million dollars, which raised the eligibility threshold from 120% to 145% of the federal poverty level and serve an additional 198,225 adult New Yorkers, bringing the total eligible population to 1.035 million and making more working-age New Yorkers eligible for the program.
+On July 1, and a little over three months after the new budget went into effect and made possible with an additional $10 million dollars, which raised the eligibility threshold from 120% to 145% of the federal poverty level and serve an additional 198,225 adult New Yorkers, bringing the total eligible population to 1.035 million and making more working-age New Yorkers eligible for the program.
 That meant that an individual must have a yearly income of no more than $21,837 or 1,819.75 a month.
 The threshold for a family of four is an income of $45,240.

 Yet, another three and a half months later, the city has yet to update the website and thus still collecting millions of dollars a day in full fares from New Yorkers promised new income guidelines.
 NYC Department of Social Services continues to steer New Yorkers to sign up with Fair Fares on Social Media and NYPD is conducting crackdowns on mostly younger people and low-income jumping turnstiles and slipping through gates.